Everything PR News

 In short, our core values keep our thinking and actions smart, imaginative and guided by a desire to build trust in all our interactions.
 We look for team members who are attracted to those values.

-What’s been your experience running a PR agency during COVID-19?
-What are some of the biggest challenges you have faced?
+What's been your experience running a PR agency during COVID-19?

 The uncertainty and panic that peaked at the start of the pandemic in March 2020 was a big psychological strain to me as a leader, my team and many of our clients.
 We immediately communicated to the team and to our clients that we would stand by them.
-Throughout the pandemic, agency ownership shouldered the volatility in client partner budgets without no team member layoffs and with confidence that “this too shall pass.”
+Throughout the pandemic, agency ownership shouldered the volatility in client partner budgets without any team member layoffs and with confidence that "this too shall pass."

 Our hospitality and tourism clients were severely and immediately impacted as were our senior living clients.
 But we also had life science innovators among our clients who contributed to the technology inside every dose of the Pfizer vaccine.
 It felt great to support them and their biomedical advances while helping our tourism and senior living clients through their unique challenges.
 It wasn't easy, but it was important and strategic communications were front and center during the peak of the pandemic.

 A big shot in the arm came in the final quarter of 2020 when (W)right On Communications was named to Forbes 2021 200 Best PR Agencies list.
 The list was independently curated and based on client reviews.
 That felt like an endorsement of our commitment to elevating the agency experience!
-Other PR agencies in San Diego and Los Angeles also made the list.

 Our optimism has paid off.
 Business returned to pre-pandemic levels within a year, and we are hiring again to meet demand.